-Follow the AP-7 for a little under an hour east from Alicante and you will reach the town of Calpe (also sometimes spelled Calp as per the Catalan pronunciation).
+Follow the AP-7 highway for a little under an hour east from Alicante and you will reach the town of Calpe (also sometimes spelled Calp as per the Catalan pronunciation).

-For a more scenic route you could opt to take the coastal roads, but either way you will find yourself in a rather picture-perfect Mediterranean beachside town with a towering rock formation rising out of the sea.
+For a more scenic route you could opt to take the coastal roads, but either way you will find yourself in a picture-perfect Mediterranean beachside town with a towering rock formation rising out of the sea.

-Calpe has two sandy beaches sitting on either side of the city – divided quite neatly by the Natural Park.
+Calpe has two sandy beaches sitting on either side of the city – divided quite neatly by the natural park.

 The main beach is Playa del Arenal-Bol, which is close to the centre of the town.
 It has a pleasant promenade running behind it, and is especially popular with families.

 Over the other side is Playa de la Fossa.
 It is wide and somewhat quieter than Arenal-Bol, although both beaches do tend to become quite crowded during the summer months.

 Of course, one of the major attractions of Calpe’s beaches is the dramatic scenery provided by Penyal d’Ifach.
 No matter which beach you are on you will be able to take some great photos.